ExpressVPN vs Proton VPN: which VPN is better?

 - MediaStreamer.
 A SmartDNS feature that simplifies the streaming experience by unblocking geo-restricted content on devices that don’t support VPN natively.

 - Threat Manager.
 Blocks all tracking and other potentially-malicious activities when you’re browsing the web or using apps.
-It's currently only supported on Mac, iOS, and Linux.
+It's currently only supported on Windows, Mac, iOS, and Linux.

 Server locations